bangank36/spriral-learning/today-i-learn.md

 - Got issue when running gulp on jonsuh/hamburgers, turns out the gulp config is outdated while the current gulp version is 4. https://stackoverflow.com/a/54719495
 - Github action to auto bump version https://github.com/marketplace/actions/github-tag, nit: change the correct branch name
 - Github API to get the version https://stackoverflow.com/a/64583781

+## 15-04-2023
+- MUI select component onChange expects second param as the new value https://stackoverflow.com/a/74079987, not the event param